On this page

 SAPEX Limited were granted Petroleum Exploration Licences 122 and 123 in October 2006

-Further information on the Licensing process is available on the License Applications page
+Further information on the Licensing process is available on the licence applications page.

 All regulated activities conducted under the Petroleum and Geothermal Energy Act 2000 (PGE Act) must have an approved Statement of Environmental Objectives (SEO) in place with which they comply, prepared on the basis of an Environmental Impact Report (EIR).
 SAPEX Limited developed an EIR and SEO in relation to PEL 122 & 123 fracture stimulation project for assessment by the Department for Energy and Mining (DEM), in close consultation with relevant co-regulatory agencies.